aaazezeze1/BeSMART/README.md

 Newtonsoft can now be imported by typing using Newtonsoft.Json.Linq;

 # Bugs Encountered
-1. Visual Studio Bug - Form2.Designer.cs or the C# design file for the converter *sometimes* has a problem with running due to the formula image that has to be loaded.
-Sometimes it works but there are times where the project is reloaded or reopened in Visual Studio and the compiler will throw an error that NotesApp does not have "Properties".
-The solution for this is to simply go to Form2.Designer.cs and look for pictureBox1.
-Then replace pictureBox1.Image = NotesApp.Properties.Resources.Screenshot_2024_04_21_1801342; with just pictureBox1.Image = Properties.Resources.Screenshot_2024_04_21_1801342;

-2. Visual Studio Bug - "Could not Copy" means the application did not close fully.
+1. Visual Studio Bug - "Could not Copy" means the application did not close fully.
 Sometimes when the app is closed, it still runs in the background (you can notice it on the task manager).
 This is a Visual Studio bug and unfortunaly the only solution is to go open Task Manager, on the Processes tab click the Search bar.
 Type BeSMART and you will see the application running in the background.
 Click on the application and click on End Task.